 - What’s the purpose of my life?

 - What happens after you’ve died?
-Is there a life after death?

 And I’m sure these questions only scratch the surface as there are a lot more in-depth questions people are scratching their heads on, day after day.